 Renfrewshire Council's share of the defined benefit obligation (that is, the scheme liabilities) and of the scheme assets in the Strathclyde Pension Fund has been assessed by Hymans Robertson LLP, the Fund's independent actuaries.
-The assessment indicates that, as at 31 March 2020, the defined benefit obligation exceeded scheme assets by £162.522m (£276.674m as at 31 March 2019).
+The assessment indicates that, as at 31 March 2021, the defined benefit obligation exceeded scheme assets by £221.534m (£162.522m as at 31 March 2020).
 The defined benefit obligation is valued on an actuarial basis using the "projected unit credit" method, which estimates the pensions that will be payable in future years (dependent on assumptions about mortality rates, salary levels and other factors) discounted to their present value.
-The discount rate used at 31 March 2020 was 2.3% based on the indicative rate of return on high quality corporate bonds.
+The discount rate used at 31 March 2021 was 2.0% based on the indicative rate of return on high quality corporate bonds.
 Scheme assets are valued at fair value which, in the case of marketable securities, is market value using the current bid price.
 Where no market price is available, the fair value of scheme assets is estimated.
-The valuations are based on the latest formal valuation of the Strathclyde Pension Fund which was carried out as at 31 March 2017.
+The valuations are based on the latest formal valuation of the Strathclyde Pension Fund which was carried out as at 31 March 2020.

-The common position for employers participating in the Strathclyde Pension Fund is that, based on a snapshot valuation as at 31 March 2020, a net pension liability is disclosed as a result of prevailing market conditions at that date.
-The net pension position of £162.522m represents a decrease in liability of £114.152m between 31 March 2019 and 31 March 2020.
+The common position for employers participating in the Strathclyde Pension Fund is that, based on a snapshot valuation as at 31 March 2021, a net pension liability is disclosed as a result of prevailing market conditions at that date.
+The net pension position of £221.534m represents an increase in liability of £59.012m between 31 March 2020 and 31 March 2021.
 The net pension liability has a substantial impact on the net worth of the Council as recorded in the balance sheet.
 However, statutory arrangements for funding the deficit mean that the financial position of the Council remains assured.
 The deficit on the Strathclyde Pension Fund will be made good by contributions over the remaining working life of employees, as assessed by the Fund's actuaries.

 Local government legislation provides that local authorities have an obligation to meet the expenditure of the joint boards of which they are constituent members.
 As a consequence, Renfrewshire Council has additional liabilities arising from the pension scheme deficits of the Renfrewshire Valuation Joint Board.
 In accordance with accounting regulations, the group accounts include a share of the post-employment benefits transactions, defined benefit obligations and scheme assets of this joint board.
 Further information can be found in the annual report and accounts of each joint board.
 The main fund (Fund 1) of Strathclyde Pension Fund does not have an asset and liability matching (ALM) strategy.